SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 -------
 * Write something with Ruby to find out if the rumors of it are true.
 * Give Heroku a try.
-* Write an app for taking photos of plants, which then automatically generates a timelapse of the plant's growth.
+* Write a little app that acts as a journal/scrapbook for my pet plants.
 * Figure out how to exit Vim.